Classical order: Nonce orders

 Several orders, usually based upon the composite order and only varying in the design of the capitals, have been invented under the inspiration of specific occasions, but have not been used again.
 They are termed "nonce orders" by analogy to nonce words; several examples follow below.

 These nonce orders all express the "speaking architecture" (architecture parlante) that was taught in the Paris courses, most explicitly by Étienne-Louis Boullée, in which sculptural details of classical architecture could be enlisted to speak symbolically, the better to express the purpose of the structure and enrich its visual meaning with specific appropriateness.
-This idea was taken up strongly in the training of Beaux-Arts architecture, c.
-1875–1915.

 French order

 The Hall of Mirrors in the Palace of Versailles contains pilasters with bronze capitals in the "French order".
 Designed by Charles Le Brun, the capitals display the national emblems of the Kingdom of France: the royal sun between two Gallic roosters above a fleur-de-lis.

 British orders

 Robert Adam's brother James was in Rome in 1762, drawing antiquities under the direction of Clérisseau; he invented a "British order" and published an engraving of it.
 Its capital the heraldic lion and unicorn take the place of the Composite's volutes, a Byzantine or Romanesque conception, but expressed in terms of neoclassical realism.
 Adam's ink-and-wash rendering with red highlighting is at the Avery Library, Columbia University.

+Ammonite capital, Mantell's house, Lewes.

 In 1789 George Dance invented an Ammonite order, a variant of Ionic, substituting volutes in the form of fossil ammonites for John Boydell's Shakespeare Gallery in Pall Mall, London.

 An adaptation of the Corinthian order by William Donthorne that used turnip leaves and mangelwurzel is termed the Agricultural order.

 Sir Edwin Lutyens, who from 1912 laid out New Delhi as the new seat of government for the British Empire in India, designed a Delhi order having a capital displaying a band of vertical ridges, and with bells hanging at each corner as a replacement for volutes.
 His design for the new city's central palace, Viceroy's House, now the Presidential residence Rashtrapati Bhavan, New Delhi, was a thorough integration of elements of Indian architecture into a building of classical forms and proportions, and made use of the order throughout.
 The Delhi Order reappears in some later Lutyens buildings including Campion Hall, Oxford.